January 20, 202110 min read

 Brands might use carousel ads highlight steps to completing a project, showcase multiple features of one product, or even connect images together into one big panorama, like GMC did.

-During the holidays, a fashion retailer, for example, might include images from a product catalogue followed by videos of models wearing the clothes.
+During the holidays, a fashion retailer, for example, might include images from a product catalog followed by videos of models wearing the clothes.
 Or brands could try telling their own holiday-themed stories in a video, followed by images that highlight the products shown in in that video.

 Each day over 400 million people use Instagram Stories – the mobile app’s Snapchat-like platform of photos and videos that disappear after 24 hours.
 And brands can reach people in Stories with their own ads.
 Just like a regular in-feed ad, it will fit natively into the Stories stream and include a small “Sponsored” disclaimer.